htw-imi-showtime/showtime-website-project-archive/content/ws20/master/m1-augmented-boardgame-experience/features.md

 **View role:** Here you can see your role.
 If you are the mole, then keep it secret and do not stand out.

 Click the button **"Show Clues"** to see all your clues.
-For each evidence category there are three correct clues that you have to find.
-If you have found all the clues of a category, you can verify them under "Send in Evidence".
+For each evidence category, there are three correct clues that you have to find.
+If you have found all the clues in a category, you can verify them under "Send in Evidence".
 {{</section >}}

 {{<image src="waiting_options_arrows.png" alt="Waiting options" caption="The available actions while waiting for your turn">}}